Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Results

 On the other hand, the estimate of the order-disorder phase boundary is worse for the preprocessed data in panel (b) than for the direct approach in panel (a).
 This is despite the fact that this boundary can be predicted from a single data point at $S^{\fcon,\dcon}_{\bm{\pi,\pi}}$ as this is the order parameter for the CDW ordering.
 The CNN predictor is more sensitive to fluctuations in the structure factors in the broad vicinity of the phase boundary for $U$ from the DI regime, but does not correctly capture the weak coupling one.

-Nevertheless, as shown in panels (d) and (e), these properties are predictor-dependent.
-For example, the FCNN can identify WL-DI regimes transition, it is sensitive to the difference between the FL and the WL and the order-disorder transition is not as smooth as in panel (c).
-The RFR predictor gives similar results in the direct approach (e) and indirect approach (f).
+Nevertheless, as shown in Figs. ~\ref{fig:vfd}(c) and ~\ref{fig:vfd}(d), these properties are predictor-dependent.
+For example, the FCNN can identify WL-DI regimes transition, it is sensitive to the difference between the FL and the WL and the order-disorder transition is not as smooth as in Fig. ~\ref{fig:vfd}(c).
+The RFR predictor gives similar results in the direct approach [Fig. ~\ref{fig:vfd}(e)] and indirect approach [Fig. ~\ref{fig:vfd}(f)].

 The results in Fig.~\ref{fig:vfd} suggest that a more expressive predictor, or even better, physically motivated and tailored predictors~\cite{arnold2022replacing} for the detection of investigated phase transitions could lead to even better results.
 However, the results presented are already sufficient to show that the prediction-based method can automatically distinguish OP, WL and DI regimes.